 Unitarians find inspiration from many sources.
 You do not have to believe a specific dogma or any dogma at all, but rather you can participate in a spiritual community that works to create a better world for all, valuing the diversity of thinking.

-We encourage each person to look to our seven principles and six sources, in order to find the spiritual path that works for an individual.
+We encourage each person to look to our seven principles and six sources, in order to find the spiritual path that works for them.
 Here are our principles and sources:

 Our seven principles

-As Rev. Barbara Wells ten Hove explains, “The Principles are not dogma or doctrine, but rather a guide for those of us who choose to join and participate in Unitarian Universalist spiritual communities.”
+As Rev. Barbara Wells explains, “The Principles are not dogma or doctrine, but rather a guide for those of us who choose to join and participate in Unitarian Universalist spiritual communities.”

 1st Principle: The inherent worth and dignity of every person;